top of page

 However, the surface-based parcel lapse rate shown in purple is using the temperature and dewpoint based on the 1000 mb level and not the "surface" conditions.
 This will result in an incorrect parcel lapse rate and an incorrect lifted condensation level (LCL).
 This may also provide an incorrect surface-based Convective Available Potential Energy (CAPE) and surface-based Convective Inhibition (CIN) if they are based on the incorrect surface-based parcel lapse rate.

 Finally, EZWxBrief is developing a feature that will provide the Skew-T diagrams once again in the Airport Wx view.
-This will likely be released sometime during late Spring 2025 and will contain features extremely useful to pilots not found on any of these other sites.
+This will likely be released sometime during late Spring or early Summer 2025 and will contain features extremely useful to pilots not found on any of these other sites.

 EZWxBrief v2 news